sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 {% endanchor %}

 {% warning %}
 Deleting this custom field will delete all values for that field across your contact database.
 If you have any campaigns using this field's substitution tag, those will NOT get replaced when the campaign is sent.
 You will not be allowed to delete this custom field if it is currently being used in a segment.
-This deletion process may take several minutes--you will continue to see the custom field on this page until the process has completed.
+This deletion process may take several minutes -- you will continue to see the custom field on this page until the process has completed.
 {% endwarning %}

 If you need to delete a custom field, you can do so by clicking the ![]({{root_url}}/images/terms_5.png "Default Custom Fields") in